Contextual Keyword Targeting - Campaign Manager

 Tips and Tricks For Keyword Lists

-• Remember that you can use negative keywords as well.
-These can be very useful if there is content you definitely don’t want to show on.
+• Remember that you can use negative keywords.
+These can be very useful if there is content you definitely don’t want to show.
 If you’re a car company, you likely don’t want to place an ad next to an article about a car recall.
+You will want to create a separate list of negative keywords and add it as an exclusion to your ad group.

 Upload a Keyword List using an Excel template